Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: Expansions and almost minimal models

-\begin{rem} If the surfaces $S=X\setminus D$ in Lemma \ref{lem:ZHP} are of log general type, then by Lemma \ref{lem:unique_completion} they are uniquely determined, up to an isomorphism, by pairs $(X,D)$.
-Hence for each $k$, we get infinitely many pairwise non-isomorphic $\Q$HPs $S$ with $\#H_{1}(S;\Z)=k$. \end{rem}
+\begin{rem} If the surfaces $S=X\setminus D$ in Lemma \ref{lem:ZHP} are of log general type, then by Lemma \ref{lem:unique_completion} each of them uniquely determines, up to an isomorphism, its minimal log smooth completion $(X,D)$.
+Hence for each $k\in \Z_{\geq 1}$, we get infinitely many pairwise non-isomorphic $\Q$HPs $S$ with $\#H_{1}(S;\Z)=k$. \end{rem}

 In order to view a pair $(X,D)$ as an expansion $(X,D)\to (X',D')$, we need find a $(-1)$-curve $A\subseteq X$ which can serve as the exceptional curve of the first blowdown.
 Such $A$ are distinguished as follows.